Jian2017/python_package_for_tfim_0.0/readme.md

+# how to use?
-# create a new Hamltonian
+## create a new Hamltonian
 M=simplePureHamiltonian(L,h,lambda1,lambba2)

-# create an object for that Hamltonian
+## create an object for that Hamltonian
 t=tfim(M)

-# calculate some physical quantities for that object
+## calculate some physical quantities for that object
 mat=t.correlator_equal_time_Matrix()

-# plot your result
+## plot your result
 plt.matshow(mat)
 plt.colorbar()
 plt.show()